Revco: Emergence from bankruptcy

 Revco's turnaround from bankruptcy was and is often still considered the "model" of a business recovering from bankruptcy.
 The chain closed many underperforming stores (including selling all stores west of the Mississippi River to the son of the then-current Rite Aid CEO), reduced costs, introduced computerized point-of-sale systems, and introduced a new store design to help increase sales.
 The chain shrank from about 2,200 stores to about 1,500 stores during this period.

 The hallmark of the new store designs was the arrangement of the store aisles, which was developed and introduced as the company was emerging from bankruptcy.
 Half the store had aisles that ran from the front of the store to the back in straight rows.
 Seasonal merchandise, food, greeting cards, baby supplies, hardware and office supplies were in this half of the store.
 The other half of the store, the health and beauty sections, had their aisles slanted so customers could see down the aisles as they walked from the front doors to the pharmacy, which was in the back of the store.
 A very wide main aisle led from the front door to the pharmacy, and this aisle separated the slanted aisles from the "straight aisles".
 While many drug stores in the U.S. have variations of this design today, it was a departure at the time from the usual all front-to-back, straight aisles.
 In Revco's free standing stores, the slanted aisles had an open ceiling above them; the other aisles had a drop ceiling over them.
 In these stores today, which are now CVS stores, the open ceiling and drop ceiling are still in place (though all the aisles are now aligned in a traditional manner).

 The new stores also were decorated in soft blues and greys, had track lighting, and low hanging lights over the greeting cards, all which gave the store a "soft" appearance.
 Revco introduced strict rules about having no handwritten signs or merchandise displays sitting directly on the floor, which it thought gave the stores a cleaner look.
-It also required its employees to dress extremely professionally, with men wearing ties.
 All front-end employees had to wear a navy blue smock.

 After emerging from bankruptcy, the chain grew tremendously again, increasing its store count to over 2,500 stores.
 Part of this growth came from the purchase of over 800 Hook's/SupeRx drug stores in 1994 in the Mid-Atlantic region and Midwest, and Birmingham, Alabama, based Big B Drugs in the southeast, which was its last purchase, made in 1996.